ExpediaGroup/graphql-component/README.md

 - `test/examples/example-listing/listing-component` - a component implementation composing `Property` and `Reviews` into a new `Listing`.
 - `test/examples/example-listing/server` - the "application".

-### Running the example
+### Running the examples

+composition:
+  * can be run with `npm run composition-example`
+  * can be run with mocks with `npm run mock-composition-example`

+federation:
-Can be run with `npm start` which will start with debug flags.
+  * can be run with `npm run federation-example`

 ### Debug output